sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 ---
 <h3>Introduction</h3>
 <p>
-When I was facing the first interview in web development, my mentor specifically told me to be prepared with 'Closures'.
-According to, “Master the JavaScript Interview”,  you can’t get very far with JavaScript without learning about 'Closures'.
-If you ask anyone in Front end development for interview tips, they invariably touch upon 'Closures'.
+When I was facing the first interview in web development, my mentor specifically told me to be prepared with 'closures'.
+According to, “Master the JavaScript Interview”,  you can’t get very far with JavaScript without learning about 'closures'.
+If you ask anyone in Front end development for interview tips, they invariably touch upon 'closures'.
 </p>

 <h3>Explanation</h3>

-<p><h4>What is a Closure?</h4>
+<p><h4>What is a closure?</h4>
 Closure is one when the function remembers the surrounding context (the lexical context) in which it was declared.
 In other words we can say, A closure is nothing but function with preserved data.</p>

 Now let us see the code below: